Toxicology – Active Substances

-Regulation (GB/NI) 1107/2009 requires specific consideration of the potential for pesticide (chemical) active substances to cause endocrine disruption.
+Regulation (EC) 1107/2009 requires specific consideration of the potential for pesticide (chemical) active substances to cause endocrine disruption.

 The toxicological equivalence of pesticide technical materials (pure active substance plus impurities) from sources other than the approved source (for example, from different manufacturers) must be assessed.

 Technical material from different sources may contain different impurities or different levels of impurities.
 The assessment is performed to establish whether a different technical material is comparable to the reference or approved source, with respect to its toxicological hazard.

 HSE performs the assessment of the equivalence of pesticide technical materials in accordance with the guidance document on the assessment of the equivalence of technical materials of substances regulated under Regulation (EC) 1107/2009 – SANCO/10597/2003.